RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 [Changes described here are applied to the game.]
 ```
 A Proposal's number is 1 higher than the one preceding it.
+An edited message is considered a Proposal if Bookkeepers deem it to have been edited in good faith.

 - **THE VOTING PHASE**:
 A :thumbsup: or :thumbsdown: reaction on a Proposal is a Vote.